 According to Dweck, “The growth mindset says all of these things can be developed.
 All – you, your partner, and the relationship – are capable of growth and change”.

 Yes riding off into the sunset with a prince or princess may sound dreamy.
-Yet, knowing that I am the agent of change, influencing the development and outcome of my relationship, is something far more empowering to fall in love with.
+Yet this does not exist for anyone, nor we we want it to.
+Knowing that I am an agent of change, and that in every moment I have the ability to influence the development and outcome of my relationship, is something great to fall in love with.

 Hi, I am Cristina Trette.
 I am a Licensed Marriage and Family Therapist and the Founder of Integrative Family Therapy.
 I help others improve their most important relationships.
 If you have any comments or questions, please let me know in the comments box below.